hyperledger/firefly/docs/tutorials/tokens/erc20.md

 ## Mint tokens

-Once you have a token pool, you can mint tokens within it.With a token contract deployed by the default token factory, only the creator of a pool is allowed to mint, but a different contract may define its own permission model.
+Once you have a token pool, you can mint tokens within it.
+With a token contract deployed by the default token factory, only the creator of a pool is allowed to mint, but a different contract may define its own permission model.

 > **NOTE:** The default token factory creates an ERC-20 with 18 decimal places.
 This means that if you want to create 100 tokens, the number submitted to the API / blockchain should actually be 100×10<sup>18</sup> = `100000000000000000000`.
 This allows users to work with "fractional" tokens even though Ethereum virtual machines only support integer arithmetic.